 Encrypt: We will take a password p (such that p is between 0 and 26) and a message that we want to decrypt.
 We will then encrypt by substituting each letter on the message by a letter that is p positions to the right of it on the alphabet (refer to picture below).
 So if we want to encrypt 'abc' with password p=1, we would get 'bcd'.

-Decrypt: To decrypt we do the exact opposite calculation, so instead we will subsitute each letter on the message by a letter that is p positions to the left.
+Decrypt: To decrypt we do the exact opposite calculation, so instead we will substitute each letter on the message by a letter that is p positions to the left.
 So if we want to decrypt 'bcd' we with password p=1, we would get 'abc'

 Not that hard, eh?
 Looking at this you might think its pretty silly, but amazingly, this was used time and time again to send sensitive messages during the times of the Roman Empire.
 Of course, someone along the line saw that you only needed to test for 26 keys (which you can test pretty fast) and the scheme was done for.